|

 Röckel, Korn & Kohn

-Both are recent and are a good bibliography
+Both are recent and good litterature to start

-to start with.
-Unfortunately these two books offer a different list
+with.
+Unfortunately these two books offer a different list concerning

-concerning Seychelles cone shells species.
-The one from A. Jarret
+Seychelles cone shells.
+The one from A. Jarret shows 56 species

-shows 56 species and Röckel, Korn & Kohn one 80.
+and Röckel, Korn & Kohn one roughly 80.

 I must add the following information to your knowledge : even if